-Syed regularly appears as an advocate in both the First-tier Tribunal, Upper Tribunal and has conduct of numerous appeals and judicial reviews in the Upper Tribunal, the Administrative Court and the Court of Appeal.
+Syed has a wealth of experience in advising individuals on asylum, trafficking, human rights and EEA/EUSS cases.
+Syed regularly appears as an advocate in both the First-tier Tribunal, Upper Tribunal and has conduct of numerous appeals and Judicial Review claims in the Upper Tribunal, the Administrative Court, the Court of Appeal and the Supreme Court.

+Syed has been at the forefront in assisting Afghan nationals fleeing Afghanistan following the Taliban invasion.
+Syed has been actively involved in the Ukraine Advice Project and has provided pro-bono advice and assistance to a number of Ukrainian nationals and their family members under the Ukraine Family Scheme.
 Syed has advised the English Language Test Victims group and has successfully assisted a considerable number of clients impacted by the TOEIC visa scandal obtain redress through the courts.

 Syed has represented a number of high profile clients including senior members of the deposed Egyptian government, prominent members of South Asian political parties, senior journalists and religious clerics fleeing persecution in their native countries.